 ‘Manichean visions revive disputed and despoiled London ground.
 Poetry in light and stone‘ – Iain Sinclair

-On the premiere of the film at Whitechapel Gallery Cinema
+On the film at Whitechapel Gallery Cinema

 January 18, 2019

-It’s been a month since my first feature length film, made with (owed to) Joshua Alexander, premiered at Whitechapel Gallery Cinema.
+It’s been a month since my first feature length film, made with (owed to) Joshua Alexander, was at Whitechapel Gallery Cinema.
 It was a strange night, satisfying, undoubtedly, but strange for me to experience sat the rear of the cinema, watching myself, my own film, on a huge screen.
 It was wonderful so many friends and people I don’t know came out, and the introduction by Iain Sinclair, where he firmly placed Josh and I in the tradition of Patrick Keillor et al, was pretty wonderful, as a moment of recognition.
 So the experience, as a night, was brilliant.
 And I feel the achievement of finishing a film is a thing to be left alone, to be enjoyed.
 However it was all uncanny because in watching the film in this way, the first time removed from Josh and I and editing, in a sense, I saw what it was really about, as a piece of work.
 And this was different than what I thought it was about.
 It was a little disturbing, but perhaps that’s best.
 And really we owe this night, and the momentum it’s given the film, entirely to Gareth Evans, a constant hero of the often hidden work that needs working in London.
 He was so helpful to us and continues to be.